ETIS Instructor Resources¶

 ETIS learning is staged.

-They progressively inherit responsibility.
+Students progressively inherit responsibility.

 Core capabilities include:

-- syllabus guidance
+- syllabus and module sequencing;

-- semester sequencing
+- semester or quarter adaptation;

-- professional training sequence guidance
+- professional training sequence;

-- schedule adaptation guidance
+- schedule adaptation.

-The sequence matters because maturity is developed, not assigned.
+Maturity is developed, not assigned.

 Educational Accountability Engine¶

-They are accountability structures.
+ETIS assignments are accountability structures.

 Core capabilities include:

-- assignment assembly guidance
+- assignment assembly and sequencing;

-- evidence progression
+- evidence progression;

-- engineering accountability checkpoints
+- accountability checkpoints;

-This engine shifts the instructor question from:
+The instructor question shifts from:

 Did students complete the assignment?